Near West Side, Chicago: Little Italy

-Part of the Italian-American population of the neighborhood was displaced in the 1960s and 70s by the construction of UIC's east campus.
-The university is the source of the newer name for the area.
+Part of the Italian-American population of the neighborhood was displaced in the 1960s and 70s by the construction of University of Illinois–Chicago's east campus.
+The university is the source of the current name for the area, University Village.

 The 1980 novel Paper Fish by Tina De Rosa takes place in this community.

 University Village/Maxwell Street

-Located five minutes from the Loop, University Village is a vibrant neighborhood consisting of residential and retail properties.
-University Village, along with other major developments such as University Commons and University Station is conveniently located near the University of Illinois at Chicago (UIC) campus, the medical district, Chicago's fabled Maxwell Street, and downtown Chicago.
+University Village is a neighborhood consisting of residential and retail properties.
+University Village, along with other major developments such as University Commons and University Station, is conveniently located near the University of Illinois at Chicago (UIC) campus, the medical district, and Maxwell Street.

 The blocks around the intersection of Maxwell and Halsted Streets, the heart of University Village, once served as a weekly outdoor market.
 The area was also a center in the development of the Chicago Blues in the mid-twentieth century.
 The Market was moved twice in the 1990s and 2000s, and continues on Des Plaines Street.
 In the 2000s, UIC led a redevelopment of the area, which included new dormitories, parking garages, commercial buildings, and housing.

-The borders are 16th Street to the south, the Dan Ryan Expressway to the east, Racine to the west, and Harrison Street to the north.
+The borders are 16th Street to the south, the Dan Ryan Expressway to the east, Racine Avenue to the west, and Harrison Street to the north.
 Taylor Street is part of University Village.

 South Water Market

-Chicago's original produce market sat along the south side of the Chicago River, west of what is now Michigan Ave.
+Chicago's original produce market sat along the south side of the Chicago River, west of what is now Michigan Avenue.
 Incoming vessels could bring fruits and vegetables from the states located around the Great Lakes.
 This market became known as South Water Market because of its location.

 By the 1920s, the market was congested and overcrowded.
 The City of Chicago built new streets parallel to the Chicago River and moved the market to the neighborhood, alongside the St. Charles Air Line.
 The three-story buildings were originally designed by the architects Fugard & Knapp.

 On July 10, 2003, the Chicago Planning Commission granted their approval on the sale of the produce market for a cost of approximately $36 million to Enterprise Companies of Chicago redevelop into retail and housing.